MAJOR CERTIFICATION FAQ

 - What is the purpose of the “planning text” link?

 Some departments/programs may require their students to project out how they intend to fulfill a specific requirement or how they intend to form their concentration within their program.
 These planning text links were designed specifically to accommodate that.
 If your department/program requires you to submit planning text, they will inform you.
 Planning text is always editable.
 That text is never frozen until the student submits their form for final review and clearance within the major.
+The only exception to that is the new HIST major which requires students to identify their two modules.
+The planning text that identifies those modules can be frozen by the advisor.

 - How is the Major Certification Form designed?